How the United Nations headquarters was smart before its time

 Share

 When people come together, creativity, intellect and passion collide.
-In the 1940s, it was such a meeting of minds that led to the construction of the United Nations headquarters – a significant milestone in our 140-year story.
+In the 1940s, it was such a meeting of minds that led to the construction of the United Nations headquarters – a significant milestone in our story, which spans more than 140 years.

 The climate of consensus